rajman01/investfy/README.md

 -  ### Investments:
     Users are able to apply for Investment program provided they must give very detailed and convincing description on why they need the investment program and other needed fields.
 When an investment is created, The investment is not yet approved, only the admin or organisers of investfy can approve investments.
 Only approved investments are available for investing.
     Features of investment.

+    1. #### Apply for Investment Progeram:
+        Users are able to apply for investment program by providing details about the investment the user is applying for.

+    2. #### Invest in an  Investment:
+        Users can invest in an investment program by buying any amount of units available in the investment program.

+    3. #### Withdram from Investment:
+        Owners of investment can withdraw the amount available their investment program(i.e money investors have invested in the program).

+    4. #### Investment Yearly Round up:
+        At the end of every year investment program, investors will recieve their profits from the investments which will be provided by the owner of the investment.

+- ### Payments:
+    Users can make payments to external bank accounts.
+    Nb: note that this payments are not real and the user will not recieve any money.
+    Features include:

+    1. #### Making Payments:
+        Users can transfer money from their E-wallets to real bank accounts.

+    2. #### Adding Bank Accounts:
+        Users can save beneficiaries so when next making payment to that account, the user doesn't have to put the full details of the beneficiary.

+- ### Other features includes:
+    1. Users can edit details of there account e.g, username, phone_number, email e.t.c.
+When a account is verified with bvn, the user will not be able to edit some detais.

+    2. Users will need to verify their email account and BVN befor they can access some features on the application.

+    3. Users can Change there account and wallet passwords.

+    4. users can also add and delete beneficiarys bank accounts.

+## How To Run The Application
+    1. Install Python:
+    Make sure there is python and pip installed on your machine. pip comes with the latest versions of python released nowadays.
+If not, you can visit the [python website](https://www.python.org/) to download python on your machine.

+    2. Install python packages:
+    Open a terminal and change your directory to the application root forlder and run 'pip install -r requirements.txt'

+    3. Make migrations:
+    Also from the root folder, run 'python manage.py migrate' to make migrations.

+    4. Add List of Banks:
+    from